square/connect-api-examples/connect-examples/v2/node_gift-cards/README.md

 The above handler makes the following Gift Cards API calls:

 - `createGiftCard`: Create a gift card with no funds and pending activation using the [Create gift card API](https://developer.squareup.com/reference/square/gift-cards-api/create-gift-card)
-- `linkCustomerToGiftCard`: Links the gift card to the logged in customer using the [Link customer to gift card API](https://developer.squareup.com/reference/square/gift-cards-api/link-customer-to-gift-card)
+- `linkCustomerToGiftCard`: Links the gift card to the logged-in customer using the [Link customer to gift card API](https://developer.squareup.com/reference/square/gift-cards-api/link-customer-to-gift-card)

 ### Card details page

 <img src="./bin/images/gift-cards-api-app-30.png" width="300"/>

-Once a new gift card is created, you are redirect to the card's details page; you may also access this page through the dashboard.
+Once a new gift card is created, you are redirected to the card's details page; you may also access this page through the dashboard.
 At this time, the card is not activated and it has no funds.
 See code in [gift-card.js](https://github.com/square/connect-api-examples/blob/8db0b397f9c9245d7e9d78f1924f39f59f2a4de2/connect-examples/v2/node_gift-cards/routes/gift-card.js#L63)

 ```
 router.get("/:gan", checkLoginStatus, checkCardOwner, async (req, res, next) => {